greenboxal/doggohub/CONTRIBUTING.md

 the improvements for a release.

-Issues tagged with the `technical debt` label have the same priority like issues that describe a new feature to be introduced in GitLab, and should be scheduled for a release by the appropriate person.
+Issues tagged with the `technical debt` label have the same priority like issues that describe a new feature to be introduced in DoggoHub, and should be scheduled for a release by the appropriate person.

 Make sure to mention the merge request that the `technical debt` issue is